Test time training enhances in-context learning of nonlinear functions: Main result

-\paragraph{(iii) The adaptability to link function} Our framework has the flexibility of using a task-specific link function $\sigma_*^t$.
-In the previous work by \citet{nishikawa2025nonlinear}, the link function is fixed throughout all the tasks because the training of the relevant layer is done only in pretraining.
+\paragraph{(ii) The adaptability to link function} Our framework has the flexibility of using a task-specific link function $\sigma_*^t$.
+In the previous work by \citet{nishikawa2025nonlinear}, the link function is fixed throughout all the tasks (only $\beta$ varies across different tasks) because the training of the relevant layer is done only in pretraining.
 In contrast, the use of test-time training allows the model to adapt to the characteristics of each task.
 Therefore, our algorithm is effective even when the underlying link function varies from one task to another.

-\paragraph{(iv) The convergence rate of predictive loss with respect to n} The analysis by \citet{nishikawa2025nonlinear} guarantees that the ICL risk is $o_{d}(1)$, but it provides no guarantee that the risk diminishes as $n \rightarrow \infty$.
+\paragraph{(iii) The convergence rate of predictive loss with respect to n} The analysis by \citet{nishikawa2025nonlinear} guarantees that the ICL risk is $o_{d}(1)$, but it provides no guarantee that the risk diminishes as $n \rightarrow \infty$.
 In fact, this is an inherent consequence of adopting softmax attention, as we discussed in Remark~\ref{rem:inevitableloss}.
 In contrast, our result overcomes that limitation.
-When $d$ is a sufficiently large constant, our theory ensures that the prediction risk can be made arbitrarily close to the inevitable noise $\tau$ by increasing the context size $N$ and the network width $m$.
+When $d$ is a sufficiently large constant, our theory ensures that the prediction risk can be made arbitrarily close to the inevitable noise $\tau$ by increasing the context size $N_{test}$ and the network width $m$.
 This is because the increase in the test-time context length $N_3$ allows the vector $\vu$ to converge to the ground truth $\beta$.